Novels About Education for Back to School Season

 Nikki is the daughter of Indian immigrants raised in a traditional Sikh community in England.
 After dropping out of law school, she spends her time in cosmopolitan West London tending bar at a local pub.

 Though they need to learn beginner skills, these women don’t want to be taught using resources designed for young children.
-When one of the widows find a book sexy stories in English and shares it with her classmates, Nikki realizes that despite beneath their modest white dupattas, these women are filled with both memories and fantasies.
+When one of the widows finds a book of sexy stories in English and shares it with her classmates, Nikki realizes that, beneath their modest white dupattas, these women are filled with both memories and fantasies.
 In hopes of liberating them, Nikki helps the widows to unleash their creativity and express their untold stories.

 When the gossip among the women reveals shocking insights into the death of a modern young wife in the community, it sparks a scandal that puts them all in danger.